 Did you know that 64% of small businesses use email marketing and it is the most reliable method to boost marketing, more than social media?
-It’s easy to think of email marketing as an old traditional marketing strategy, but it has proven to be still very relevant and effective, with 4.03 billion people using email around the world in 2021.
+It’s easy to think of email marketing as an old traditional marketing strategy, but it has proven to be still very relevant and effective, with 4.03 billion people using email around the world.

 If you aren’t implementing email into your marketing plan, you definitely will be doing so after this read!
 Let’s get into some ways you can maximize your email marketing!